meerapatelmd/HemOncExt/README.md

-# hemOncExt
+# HemOncExt
 ## Overview
-* This package creates NEW oncology drug concepts with the appropriate OMOP relationship with any of the HemOnc, RxNorm Ingredient Concept Class, and/or RxNorm Extension Precise Ingredient Concept Class.
+The HemOncExt, short for HemOnc Extension is an R Package that supports creating new Oncology treatment concepts in the OMOP CDM Vocabulary architecture.
+This is achieved by creating a separate set of OMOP Vocabulary tables in a `hemonc_extension` schema in the same database storing the vocabularies and migrating a copy of the HemOnc and RxNorm/RxNorm Extension Ingredient subset of the Athena Vocabularies to this new schema to form the building blocks for new HemOnc relationships.

+When the End User ingests new Regimen and their associated Component concepts into HemOncExt, the new concepts are assigned a temporary unique identifier concept_id along with all the necessary CONCEPT table fields.
+The appropriate relationship and inverse relationships within HemOnc and amongst HemOnc and RxNorm are recycled from those in the OMOP Vocabulary to ensure a seamless integration of these locally created concepts with the rest of the OMOP Vocabulary.

 ## Requirements
-1. Postgres database that has a schema with Athena vocabulary tables to migrate the HemOnc and RxNorm vocabularies to the extension and will also be the location of the `hemonc_extension` schema.
+1. Postgres database with a schema loaded with the OMOP Vocabulary tables to migrate the HemOnc and RxNorm vocabularies to the extension and will also be the location of the `hemonc_extension` schema.

 ## Initial Setup
 1. Create a HemOnc Extension Schema in a database and instantiate the OMOP Vocabulary Tables `createHemOncExtSchema.R`